"...showed a confident panache born of natural virtuosity..."

 2017-2018 proved to be a busy concert year for Daniel, performing three completely different recital programs: Wanted, featuring Brahms' Trio, op.
 40 and Franck's Sonata in A major (both on flugelhorn); American in Paris, featuring Stravinsky's Danse Russe from Petrushka, the Heifetz arrangement of American in Paris, and works by Piazzolla, Debussy, and Bozza ; and Faust, featuring Timothy Corlis' Prelude to the Night of the Lunar Eclipse, Arutiunian's Concerto for Trumpet, as well as music by Ensecu, Shchedrin, Tomasi, Liszt, and Scriabin.
 2018-2019 will bring two brand-new concert programs, as well as Daniel's debut album.

 Daniel currently leads the trumpet studio at the Oregon Center for the Arts at Southern Oregon University, performs with the Oregon Brass Quintet and Rogue Valley Symphony, and is lead trumpet with the Tony Award-Winning Oregon Shakespeare Festival.
-He resides in Ashland, Oregon, and is a Wedge Performing Artist, and plays Yamaha trumpets exclusively.
+He resides in Ashland, Oregon, is a Wedge Performing Artist, and plays Yamaha trumpets exclusively.